vertisdigital/gens/jira/19-listing/19-additional-context.md

 2. List Item Layout:
     - follow this hierarchy container-xl, container-md, container-sm > row > col-*
     - Image on left (30% width).
 Use Classes for Desktop col-xl-4, Table col-md-2, Mobile col-sm-4
     - Content on right (70% width).
-Use Classes for Desktop col-xl-8, Table col-md-6, Mobile col-sm-4. data-aue-type="text" items will follow these classes
+Use Classes for Desktop col-xl-8, Table col-md-6, Mobile col-sm-4. data-aue-type="text" data-aue-prop="description" and data-aue-prop="arrowIcon" items will follow these classes.
+Wrap in single div and remove extra elements
     - Arrow icon aligned to the right
     - Proper spacing between elements